-In clinical trials with Kyleena, the incidence of expulsion was low and in the same range as that reported for other IUDs and IUSs.
-Symptoms of the partial or complete expulsion of Kyleena may include bleeding or pain.
-However, partial or complete expulsion can occur without the woman noticing it, leading to decrease or loss of contraceptive protection.
-As Kyleena typically decreases menstrual bleeding over time, an increase of menstrual bleeding may be indicative of an expulsion.
+In clinical trials with Kyleena, the incidence of expulsion was low (<4% of insertions) and in the same range as reported for other IUDs and IUSs.
+Symptoms of partial or complete expulsion of Kyleena may include bleeding or pain.
+However, the system can be expelled from the uterine cavity without the woman noticing it, leading to loss of contraceptive protection.
+As Kyleena decreases menstrual flow, increase of menstrual flow may be indicative of an expulsion.